 - Smoking is banned in enclosed public spaces, including restaurants and cafes, but this rule is largely ignored, especially on distant islands.

 - Menus with prices must be displayed outside restaurants.
 English menus are fairly standard but off the beaten track you may encounter Greek-only menus.
-Many places display big trays of the day’s mayirefta or encourage you to see what's cooking in the kitchen.
+Many places display big trays of the day’s mayirefta (ready-cooked meals) or encourage you to see what's cooking in the kitchen.

 - Bread and occasionally small dips or nibbles are often served on arrival (you are increasingly given a choice as they are added to the bill).